 - Your bet slip before placing any bets

 As well as checking for mistakes, it’s also important to check the bookies terms and conditions.
 Each promotion typically comes with pages and pages of jargon filled small print that most bettors don’t bother reading.

 This can be a costly mistake and whilst reading the T&Cs is a boring and tedious process, it’s likely to save you a lot of money.

 Use Smarkets betting exchange

-As I mentioned earlier, Smarkets charge a flat commission of just 2% which easily beats the likes of Betfair and Betdaq.
+As I mentioned earlier, Smarkets charge a flat commission rate of just 2% which easily beats Betfair’s 5% rate.

-For ease of use and functionality, I also prefer their platform to the competitors.
+For ease of use and functionality, I also prefer their platform to their competitors.